bihealth/bih-cluster/bih-cluster/docs/help/faq.md

 Can you spot the problem?
 In this case, the problem is that for long arguments such as `--mem` you **must use the equal sign for `--arg=value`** with Slurm.
-This means taht instead of writing `--mem 96G --partition staging --immediate 5`, you must use ``--mem=96G --partition=staging --immediate=5`.
+This means that instead of writing `--mem 96G --partition staging --immediate 5`, you must use ``--mem=96G --partition=staging --immediate=5`.

 In this respect, Slurm deviates from the [GNU argument syntax](https://www.gnu.org/software/libc/manual/html_node/Argument-Syntax.html) where the equal sign is optional for long arguments.